agalin920/CanvasDemo/README.md

-# CanvasSample
+# CanvasDemo
-A canvas sample made with javascript
+A canvas demo made with javascript